-Definition: This indicator reflects the number of high school students who have successfully passed the H.S.A. exams out of all high school students that took the exam in the school year (considering only the highest score per subject area).
+Definition: The percentage of high school students who have successfully passed the H.S.A. exams out of all high school students that took the exam in the school year (considering only the highest score per subject area).
 In Maryland, all students who entered 9th grade in or after 2005 are required to take and pass the High School Assessments (H.S.A.) in order to graduate, including students in special education, English language learners (ELLs), and students with 504 plans.
-There are four H.S.A. exams: English, Algebra/Data Analysis; Biology, and Government.
-There are three ways to pass the H.S.A. exams: students can earn a passing score on all four exams; students can use the combined-score option, which requires earning a total score of at least 1602 (the combined-score option allows students to offset lower performance on one exam with higher performance on another); or the student successfully complete the Bridge Plan for Academic Validation for those assessments on which the student has not achieved the passing score (the Bridge Plan cannot be used as part of the combined-score option).
+There are currently three H.S.A. exams: English, Algebra/Data Analysis; and Biology (a H.S.A. in Government has since been discontinued).
 Students can retake the HSAs as many times as necessary to pass.
-Student's home addresses are the basis for this indicator, rather than the location of the school attended.